reisub/http_cookie/README.md

 def deps do
   [
     {:http_cookie, "~> 0.6.0"},
-    # not needed if the public suffix check is disabled
+    # not needed if the public suffix check is disabled,
+    # but it's highly recommended leaving it enabled
     {:public_suffix, github: "axelson/publicsuffix-elixir"}
   ]
 end